-That’s it.
 No legwork.
 No hoops.
 No nothing.

 Now, your Chromebook will begin automatically downloading the newest version of Chrome OS, which includes the Play Store for Android apps.
-The HP 13 is one of the newer Chromebooks to join the list of models that can run these apps.
+The HP 13 is one of the newer models to join the list of models that can run these apps.

 If it doesn’t appear to be doing its thing, go ahead and look for the “check for and apply updates” button and click on it.
 This will force it to fetch the beta version and start downloading it.

 You’re now free to move about the Play Store